near/docs/docs/develop/contracts/sandbox.md

 You can add or modify any contract state, contract code, account or access key during the test with `sandbox_patch_state` RPC.

 For arbitrary mutation on contract state you cannot perform this with transactions as transactions can only include contract calls that mutate state in a contract programmed way.
 For example with an NFT contract, you can perform some operation with NFTs you have ownership of but you cannot manipulate NFTs that are owned by other accounts as the smart contract is coded with checks to reject that.
 This is the expected behavior of the NFT contract.
-However you may want to change another person's NFT for a test setup.
+However, you may want to change another person's NFT for a test setup.
 This is called "arbitrary mutation on contract state" and can be done by the `sandbox_patch_state` RPC.
 Alternatively you can stop the node, dump state at genesis, edit genesis, and restart the node.
 The later approach is more complicated to do and also cannot be performed without restarting the node.

 For patch contract code, account, or access keys you can add them with a normal deploy contract, create account, or add key actions in a transaction but that's also limited to your account or sub-account. `sandbox_patch_state` RPC does not have this restriction.